Barahoti

-Barahoti (Bara Hoti, Hoti Plain), also called Wu-Je or Wure (乌热 (Wū rè)), is a 1.5 sqmi sloping plain located in the Indian state of Uttarakhand, Chamoli district.
+Barahoti (Bara Hoti, Hoti Plain), also called Wu-Je or Wure (乌热 (Wū rè)), located in the 'middle sector' of the disputed Sino-Indian border, is a 1.5 sqmi sloping plain situated in the Indian state of Uttarakhand, Chamoli district.
 It is disputed by China, which also disputes a 750 km2 area surrounding it.
 The entire disputed area also goes by the name "Barahoti", or sometimes "Barahoti–Sangchamalla–Lapthal disputed area".
 The entire area is on the Ganges side of the Sutlej–Ganges water divide, which is also the current Line of Actual Control between India and China.

 Barahoti was the first location in Indian territory claimed by China in 1954.
 In 1960, China added Lapthal and Sangchamalla to the dispute and said that three places formed one composite area.